eldentse/eldentse.github.io/_pages/publications.md

       <!-- <a href="https://github.com/apple/ml-gmpi">[code]</a> -->
       <!-- <a href="https://www.youtube.com/watch?v=EaarDZlyYzc&t=1s&ab_channel=HyungJinChang">[video]</a> -->
       <a href="https://eldentse.github.io/s2contact/">[webpage]</a>
-      <br> In this paper, we propose a semi-supervised framework that learns contact from monocular videos.
+      <br> We propose a semi-supervised framework that learns contact from monocular videos.
     </td>
   </tr>